We’ve all been there. Too many irresistible deals, too many presents, too little time, and too many shipping worries.

 Even if your store is well-armed with a surplus of inventory, informative web pages, well-documented return policies, and beyond, there’s no way to adequately prepare for the delivery bottleneck.
-And when packages get lost, delayed, or stolen before the customer ever gets them, tickets will inevitably start rolling in and your brand will start getting blamed.
+And when packages get lost, delayed, or stolen by porch pirates, tickets will inevitably start rolling in and your brand will start getting blamed.

 However, it’s possible for ecommerce sellers to empower customers with tools that give insight into package delivery and ready-to-use help when something goes wrong.
 With Route, shoppers can see where all of their online orders are in one app.
 Using Route enables merchants to automatically deploy updates through multiple channels, like in the app, emails, or through push notifications.

 This level of insight provides peace of mind and lets customers take control of the level of information they want to consume.
 If someone wants daily updates about a package’s whereabouts, they have the power to see real-time data (and dodge asking your team another question about it).